dev4pgh/mapstyler/README.md

   - Browser session auto-save
   - Reset to default configuration

-## Try It Out 🚀

-Ready to start styling?
-Experiment with our live demo here: https://mapstyler.dev4pgh.com/ No account or signup is required - jump right in!

-1. **Explore layers** in the collapsible sidebar
-2. **Adjust styles** using:
-   - Color pickers for fills/text
-   - Sliders for line widths/sizes
-   - Dropdowns for font selection
-3. **Search Geographic locations** with the map search box (top right)
-4. **Save/load** your custom styles using the toolbar

 ### Local Installation

 To run MapStyler locally, you'll need Node.js and npm installed.
 Then: